patooworld/vsixvhax/Commands.md

 }
 ```

-Effectively, this means that `Select Configuration` offers a unified way to switch the target used for:
+Effectively, this means that the [`Haxe: Select Configuration` command](#haxe-select-configuration) offers a unified way to switch the target used for:

 - code completion
 - the default build task